hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 ```

 For example, if you choose a back-end boilerplate, you can add one or more front-end boilerplates.
-If you need only one boilerplate or if you choose a full-stack boilerplate, just say `No`.
+If you only need one boilerplate or if you choose a full-stack boilerplate, just select `No`.

-### Use a boilerplate from a git repository
+### Using a boilerplate from a git repository

-If you want to use a boilerplate that is not listed, choose option `Enter a Git URL` and type or paste the URL:
+If you want to use a boilerplate that is not listed, choose the `Enter a Git URL` option and then type or paste the URL :

 ```
 ?
 Choose a boilerplate Enter a Git URL
 ?
 Enter boilerplate Git URL https://github.com/someone/somerepo.git
 ```

-You must enter an URL compatible with `git clone`.
+You must enter a URL compatible with `git clone`.

-## Import pre-defined models
+## Importing predefined data models

-You may want to import pre-defined models from Hapify Cloud.
+You can import collections of predefined data models ([presets](../terminology.md)) from Hapify Cloud.
-To do so, select some use cases when this prompts:
+To do so, select one or more presets when prompted:

 ```
 ?
 Choose some presets to preload in your project